zwiebert/tronferno-mcu-bin/docs/CLI.md

 * Options are: a, g, m,  daily, weekly, astro, sun-auto, random, rtc-only

-#### adressing options
+#### addressing options

-* The addressing optoins a, g, m  are identical to the send option.
+* The addressing options a, g, m  are identical to the send option.

 #### timer options

-Eeach receiver has four built-in timers: daily, weekly, astro, random.
-Remember that ommited timers are disabled.
+Each receiver has four built-in timers: daily, weekly, astro, random.
+Remember that omitted timers are disabled.

        `timer astro=-15;       will set the astro timer and disables all other timers and options` `timer astro=-15 daily=0600- sun-auto=1;  sets astro, daily, sun-automatic  and disables all others`